 Given the low Yale acceptance rate, there really are no guarantees when it comes to figuring out how to get into Yale.
 While many want to beat the low Yale University acceptance rate, few actually will.
 However, we can look at previously admitted students to learn more about Yale admissions.

 There are also no Yale GPA requirements.
 Nevertheless, we know that the Yale acceptance rate is low, so we can assume that most accepted students have a high GPA.
+In fact, 97% of admitted first-year students rank in the top 10% of their graduating class.
 Students hoping to gain admission should aim for a GPA of 4.0 and above, taking AP and IB courses when possible.

 As you build your Yale application, you’ll focus on your academics, essays, and recommendations.
 However, Yale admissions stresses that Yale looks for students who have “the desire and ability to stretch one’s limits.”
 Just as there are no Yale GPA requirements or Yale SAT requirements, there are no guarantees when it comes to beating the low Yale University acceptance rate.
 Then again, showing your passion on your Yale application, alongside outstanding academics and extracurriculars, will certainly help.